Where Ordinary

 shadowLeft

-Rancho Los Baños, throughout its 30,000 acre preserve, has over 80 miles of scenic, pristine hiking and trekking, with wide ranges in elevation, temperature, difficulty and ecosystems.
+Rancho Los Baños is truly a world-class hiking ranch, offering spectacular, otherworldly and unspoiled hikes.
+Our main attractions for hikers, trekkers, backpackers and campers are our many canyons, our scenery and our landscapes.
+Throughout its 30,000 acre preserve, the ranch has miles and miles of scenic, pristine hiking and trekking, with wide ranges in elevation, distance, temperature, difficulty as well as diversity of ecosystems.
 From easy to moderate to difficult, each trail offers a diverse set of challenges, as well as experiences.
-The Sonoran/Chihuahuan desert landscapes, flora and fauna of this region are unlike anything else in the world.
-With 30,000 acres as your playground, virtually devoid of people or signs of modern life, you are sure to enjoy your journey, whether it be one hour long hike or a two or three day trek through the ranch’s property.
+The Sonoran/Chihuahuan desert landscapes, flora and fauna of this region are unlike anything else in the world, with combinations that are both otherworldly and spectacular.
+With 30,000 acres as your playground, virtually devoid of people or signs of modern life, you are sure to enjoy your journey, whether it be a one hour long hike or a two or three day trek through the ranch’s property.

-With an elevation range from 3,200 feet above sea level in Canyon Country to 7,400 foot El Pinito, with medium elevation river beds and rugged hills in between, the ranch offers hiking and trekking that will surely please every taste and level of experience.
-Enthusiasts of the outdoors and of nature will find in Rancho Los Baños’ trail system a scenic, untamed and unspoiled terrain.
-You will traverse a land as rugged, wild and exotic as anything you have seen, or experienced.
+With an elevation range from 3,200 feet above sea level in the Canyonlands to 7,450 foot El Pinito, with middle elevation river beds and rugged hills dressed in golden colored grass in between, the ranch offers hiking and trekking that will surely please every taste and level of experience.
+Enthusiasts of the outdoors and of nature will find in Rancho Los Baños’ wide ranging trail system a scenic, untamed and unspoiled landscape of exotic and unique beauty.
+You will traverse a land as rugged, wild, remote and exotic as anything you have seen, or experienced, with thrills and surprises, not to mention scenery, behind every corner.

-Whether climbing to the top of El Pinito for miles long, spectacular views of the entire region, while enjoying the cooler temperatures and the crisp, fresh, ponderosa and oak tree-smelling air, or whether you decide to hike the mountain’s foothills, full of mid elevation (4,500-6,000 feet above sea level) canyons such as Land of Puma Claw, right in the middle of mountain lion country, and riparian river beds such as El Palmarito, where you might find yourself in a birding paradise, or bumpin g into a Gould’s turkey roosting site, or coming face to face with a Coues white-tail deer, a bobcat, red fox, or javalina, the Northern Section of the ranch will not disappoint.
+Whether climbing to the top of El Pinito for miles long, spectacular views of the entire region, while enjoying the cooler temperatures and the crisp, fresh, ponderosa and oak tree-smelling air, or whether you decide to hike the mountain’s foothills, full of mid elevation (4,500-6,000 feet above sea level) canyons such as Land of Puma Claw, right in the middle of mountain lion country, and riparian river beds such as El Palmarito, where you might find yourself in a birding and wildlife spotting paradise, or bumping into a Gould’s turkey roosting site, or coming face to face with a Coues white-tail deer, a bobcat, gray fox, or javalina, the Northern Section of the ranch will not disappoint.
+This higher elevation offers guests an opportunity to experience the high Sonoran/Chihuahuan deserts environs.

-In the lower elevations of the ranch, known as Canyon Country , El Cajon Canyon is a hiker’s dream, and the gem of Canyon Country (please see the section on El Cajon for more information).
-Not to be outdone, however, are several other canyons and river beds, each with its own personality and distinguishing landscape and scenery.
-Each of these hikes offers guests a surprise at every corner, a different perspective and experience that cannot be found anywhere else inside the ranch.
+In the lower elevations of the ranch, known as the Canyonlands , El Cajon Canyon is a hiker’s dream, and the gem of Canyon Country (please see our page on El Cajon, under Adventures, for more information).
+Not to be outdone, however, are several other canyons and river beds (more than two dozen distinct canyon hikes), each with its own personality and distinguishing landscape and scenery.
+Each of these hikes offers guests a surprise at every corner, a different perspective and experience that cannot be found anywhere else inside the ranch, or in the Americas for that matter.

 Cajon Aguaje, within 300 yards of the ranch’s base camp and sharing the same river bed as El Cajon, though located just north of El Cajon, is a wonderful hike through a boxed canyon full of sights, sounds and spectacle.
 Inside you are likely to see owls perched atop canyon walls and a group of 20-30 coatimundi scurrying up the walls as you approach.
-In time, the boxed canyon gives way to the openness of rugged hills and terrain as the river bed you are on slithers its way past miles of wild country until it reaches the higher elevation of Land of Puma Claw.
-Offering prehistoric-like scenery, serene tranquility and a hike well worth your time and effort, Cajon Aguaje, which means “Water Spring Canyon” is home to the ranch’s hacienda’s water supply.
-The natural spring that emanates from here supplies base camp with water that has run continuously for more than five decades.
+You will see rock formations and cliffs that are geological wonders.
+In time, the boxed canyon gives way to the openness of rugged hills and terrain as the river bed you are on slowly slithers its way past miles of wild country until it reaches the higher elevation of Land of Puma Claw, near El Pinito.
+Offering prehistoric-like scenery, serene tranquility and a hike well worth your time and effort, Cajon Aguaje, which means “Water Spring Canyon,” is home to the ranch’s hacienda’s water supply.
+The natural spring that emanates from inside the canyon's walls supplies base camp with water that has run continuously for more than five decades.
 It is a canyon of impeccable beauty and one that combines both boxed canyon and rugged hill country scenery and habitats.

 El Alamo River Bed and Riparian System, another outstanding hiking and trekking experience, is a miles-long river bed expedition that also serves to connect Los Guajolotes habitat, Tierra Palmas and Tierra del Ocotillo.
 Eventually, El Alamo connects with El Palmarito as well.
 In this river bed habitat, you will find much of the character that makes the southwestern section of Rancho Los Baños what it is.
-This hike takes you through open air scenery, without the confined space of boxed canyon trails.
+This hike takes you through open air scenery, without the confined space of boxed canyon trails, and into prehistoric looking landscapes full of sights and surreal combinations of flora.
 You will be exposed to large and small mountains, rock formations, small canyons and a diversity of flora that is a treat to see.
-In a few miles, El Alamo riparian river bed traverses the true essence of the Sonoran and Chihuahuan deserts, showcasing a world of rugged wildness that makes this land unique.
+In its entirety, El Alamo riparian river bed traverses the true essence of the Sonoran and Chihuahuan deserts, showcasing a world of rugged wilderness that makes this land unique.

 Have Questions?